btrettel/blastersim/to-do.md

 - v0.1.0
+    - Add human-readable name for each control volume, to be printed in the CSV file.
     - Input file reader generator
     - CSV file output in `run`
         - Don't print out every time step.
 Add optional argument `csv_frequency` to control.
         - This could help a lot with debugging the springer case.
 I don't know what's going on at the moment.
         - `write_csv_header(sys, csv_filename)`
         - `write_csv_row(sys, csv_filename)`
             - Calculate flow rates for the current time step in there.
+Alternatively use `m_dot_eff = delta_m/dt`?
     - Don't do `run` checks every time step for speed.
 Add optional argument `check_frequency` to control.
     - documentation
+        - quick start
         - drawings of pneumatic and springer guns with lengths labeled
         - explanation of governing equations
         - list of all inputs
+        - FAQ:
+            - Answer complaints about units: Writing `2.0e-2` is nearly as easy as writing 2.0 cm
     - `config_type`
         - `id` for CSV file name
         - whether to enable CSV output or not